-- .1 The Contractor shall include costs associated with loading, shipping, insuring, and delivering all equipment to the site.
+- .1 The Contractor shall include costs associated with loading, shipping, insuring, delivering, unloading and storing all equipment to the site.
 The Contractor shall be responsible for receiving unloading and setting into place all equipment. - .2 Provide instructions to the Engineer for loading, unloading and storage requirements emphasizing any precautions or procedures required.
 These instructions to precede delivery of equipment to site by minimum five (5) business days. - .3 Coordinate delivery and unloading with contractor to prevent double handling.